OpenObservability/OpenObservability/GOVERNANCE.md

 The project lead can declare [rough consensus](#consensus), but voting is still open to override the consensus.

-The project lead gets one extra vote in votes other than project lead votes.
+The project lead gets one extra vote in votes, other than project lead votes.

 Richard Hartmann ([RichiH](https://github.com/RichiH)) is the project lead until 2023-02.